dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 Good, we now have both the `NavBarComponent` and the `AuthService` fully implemented and integrated.
 But we still need to add this component to our `src/app/app.component.html` file, otherwise it will never get rendered.
 To do this, just replace the content of this file with the following line of code: `<app-nav-bar></app-nav-bar>`.

 If we run our application now, it wouldn't look neat because most major browsers come with an `8px` margin on `body` elements and because we haven't configured any [Angular Material Theme](https://github.com/angular/material2/blob/master/guides/theming.md).
-We fix both issues by updating our `src/styles.css` file to look like:
+We will fix both issues by updating our `src/styles.css` file to look like:

 ```css
 @import '~@angular/material/core/theming/prebuilt/indigo-pink.css';